19 Bathroom Mirror Ideas for Upgrading Your Vanity

 17. Large Recessed Medicine Cabinet

 A clean, modern look does not pair well with cluttered countertops.
 Hygiene product lovers and makeup enthusiasts need a place to organize their supplies.
-This Glass Warehouse oversized recessed medicine cabinet mirror available at Wayfair is enormous, measuring 32 inches tall, 48 inches wide, and about 5 inches deep.
-As this bathroom mirror has three soft-close doors and four adjustable glass shelves, there’s hardly a need for additional shelving in the bathroom.
+This Glass Warehouse oversized recessed medicine cabinet mirror is enormous, measuring 32 inches tall, 48 inches wide, and 5 inches deep.
+As this bathroom mirror has three soft-close doors and four adjustable glass shelves, the only real additional shelving you’ll need in the bathroom is space for linens.

 18. Round Frontlit Mirror